The Benefits of Art & Craft in Early Childhood Education

 A growing body of research also demonstrates that learning through exploration—allowing young learners to craft their own education and follow their interests—has the power to transform the educational experience and language development in children.
 It’s the key to fostering creativity and helping children become independent, confident learners.

-1. Art enhances cognitive development
+1. It enhances cognitive development

 When children are allowed to create and express themselves with art, they learn about shapes, colors, patterns, symmetry, and more.
 These are important skills for cognitive development that help with math learning as well.